 Kristen Cromer: Staying Connected from 1,700 Miles Away

-I started my Think Brownstone career in the trenches of our beautiful Think Space in Conshohocken, surrounded by a team that constantly kept me on my toes with the stimulating work of sketching, close collaboration, and of course, witty humor and the occasional prank.
-This year (after moving to Denver and opening our Think Space here with Brian) was the first time in my many years of working remotely that I really felt like I was missing out on the face-to-face camaraderie (and the laughs) of being in a bustling office.
+I started in the trenches of our beautiful Think Space in Conshohocken, surrounded by a team that constantly kept me on my toes with the stimulating work of sketching, close collaboration, and of course, witty humor and the occasional prank.
+This year, after moving to Denver, was the first time in my many years of working remotely that I really felt like I was missing out on the face-to-face camaraderie (and the laughs) of being in a bustling office.
 Maintaining that close connection with my colleagues is important to me, but it’s not without some thoughtfulness and effort.
 Staying on a Skype call a few extra minutes to catch up on office shenanigans, sharing ideas and friendly ribbing on Yammer, or a random “thhhbbbttt” on IM can work wonders, and it’s well worth it to keep that connection going.

 Anna Kotelnikova: Body Language & How It Shapes Your Persona